Boxing Helena: Release

 Boxing Helena premiered at the Sundance Film Festival in January 1993 and was theatrically released by Orion Classics in the United States on September 3, 1993, Entertainment Film Distributors in the United Kingdom on June 18, 1993, and Republic Pictures in other international territories.

 Box office

 The film performed poorly at the box office, grossing $1,796,389 in the domestic box office.

 Reception

-The film received negative reviews from critics upon release and was widely considered to be of poor quality, despite garnering praise at Sundance.
-On the review aggregator website Rotten Tomatoes, the film has a 17% score based on 36 reviews, with an average rating of 3.8/10.
-The website's consensus reads, "A disturbing concept marred by graceless execution, Boxing Helena is a psychosexual drama that proves more tedious than provocative."
-Metacritic reports a 26 out of 100 rating based on 14 critics, indicating "generally unfavorable reviews".
+The film received largely negative reviews from critics upon release and was widely considered to be of poor quality, despite garnering praise at Sundance.
+However, at least two major film critics thought the film had been unjustly maligned.
 Chicago Tribune critic Gene Siskel was one of the few positive notices, giving the film three out of four stars.
-John Simon of the National Review called Boxing Helena "the rottenest apple from the bottom of the cinematic barrel".
+Also positive was Janet Maslin, who wrote in the New York Times that "As it turns out, Ms. Lynch has both talent and a point.
+Her film is by no means the gory, exploitative quasi-pornography that it sounds like from afar."